-Hana is considered “Real Hawaii,” and has remained relatively unchanged when compared to the rest of Hawaii's development.
-The people of Hana have fought very hard to keep Hana the same home they grew up in: pristine and under-developed.
+Hana is considered “Real Old Hawaii,” and has remained relatively unchanged when compared to the rest of Hawaii's development.
+The natives of Hana have fought very hard to keep Hana the same home they grew up in: pristine in natural recourses and under-developed.
 “Road to Hana” tours, of course, always include the charming town of Hana.
+When you're headed to Hana, go like a local.
+Relax, take a deep breath, slow down, take in the sites at your pace, and enjoy the road.

 The original Hana Highway was first completed in 1926 and was less a highway and more a simple 1-lane gravel road.
 This provided the first access to the town by car or trucks.